EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 cause unauthorized operations to be performed on the server, and responses to unauthorized operations to be mistaken for responses to authorized operations.

-Protecting CoAP against attacks is not enough.
-CoAP deployments need to make sure that they are not used for distributed denial-of-service attacks. {{dos}} summarizes different denial-of-service attacks using CoAP.
-When transported over UDP, the CoAP NoSec mode is susceptible to source IP address spoofing and as a single request can result in multiple responses from multiple servers, CoAP can have very large amplification factors.

 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.